kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

          in_order(current->right);
      }

 repeatedly invokes itself with the input's left child until a null node is encountered, when it returns.
-It then visits the first non-null node (in the left children chain).
-It then repeats the process of recursing down the left children only it starts with the right child.
+It "goes left" to visits nodes in ascending order.
+After visiting a node, it begins with the node's right child and it repeats the recursion of its left-most children.

-The iterative equivalent algorithm is to push the input node and its left children onto a stack.
-When a null left child is encountered, the push-loop exits and the stack is popped() and that node visited.
-The push-loop is then repeated starting with the right child as input node.
+An iterative equivalent algorithm pushes the root and its left-most non-null children onto a stack.
+When a null left child is encountered, it stops the push-loop, when the stack is popped() and the node visited.
+The push-loop then repeats starting with the right child of the node just visited.

-The only time the stack can become empty is when there are no more nodes to process and push onto it, and after the last node has been processed, its children will be null, so current will be null.
+The only time the stack can become empty is when there are no more nodes to process (and push on the stack).
+This occurs after the last node has been visited whose children will be null.

 .. code-block:: cpp